 In the 2020 tournament, game one pinned the Atlantic division versus the Metropolitan division, where the Atlantic won 9-5.
 The Pacific division defeated the Central Division 10-5 in round-robin single elimination.
 The All-Star Game had Atlantic versus Pacific - with Pacific squeaking a 5-4 victory, and the Boston Bruins forward David Pastrnak was awarded All-Star MVP with four goals and two assists in his two games.

-While the NHL All-Star game has no impact on the NHL season or Stanley Cup Playoffs, it’s still a fun event to place a bet on - and they always have some fun props and plenty of All-Star game betting odds available.
+While the NHL All-Star game has no impact on the NHL season or Stanley Cup Playoffs, it’s still a fun event to place a bet on - and they always have some fun props and plenty of Vegas odds for the NHL All-Star game.

 The NHL All-Star game follows the NHL Skills Competition which happens the evening prior, and in 2020, there was an Elite Women’s 3 on 3 games featuring the Team United States and Team Canada all-stars.